jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

   - Usage examples present
   - Changelogs per version

-### Combined preCICE Evaluation (PoC + Technical Analysis)
+### Evaluation

-During the PoC, the team assigned this requirement an **average score of 2.17 on the 0–3 scale**, which implies that preCICE meets this requirement.
+The PoC team determined that preCICE meets this requirement.

 Representative PoC comments are:
 - There is a quickstart, tutorials, and documentation.